aridjayarecipes/cutesrecipes.web.app/content/post/2463-recipe-of-perfect-simple-healthy-and-additive-free-vegetable-soup-curry.md

 - "1 to 2 tablespoons Olive oil"
 recipeinstructions:
 - "Prepare the ingredients.
 Use vegetables of your choice.
 I used the vegetables listed above."
-- "This is my tomato sauce recipe &#34;Tomato Sauce : Simply Simmer for a Rich, All-Purpose Sauce.&#34;."
+- "This is my tomato sauce recipe "Tomato Sauce : Simply Simmer for a Rich, All-Purpose Sauce."."
 - "Cut the vegetables into even sizes."
 - "I use a pressure cooker for this.
 Put the vegetables and a bay leaf, if you have one, in a pressure cooker.
 Use a normal pot if you don&#39;t have a pressure cooker."
 - "Add the dashi stock sachet or you can make dashi stock beforehand and add to the pot.
 A bay leaf is optional, but I prefer using it."